Find Affordable College Courses

 Durham, NC

-With a ranking of #7, Duke University did quite well on this year’s best value schools for psychology students working on their doctor’s degree.
-Located in the city of Durham, Duke is a private not-for-profit college with a fairly large student population.
+Duke University did quite well in this year’s ranking of the best places for psychology students to get a doctor’s degree.
+It came in at #7 on the list.
+Located in the large city of Durham, Duke is a private not-for-profit college with a large student population.

 Duke also made our Best Psychology Doctor’s Degree Schools in North Carolina list, coming in at #1.